stephenverderame/cpp_book/src/templates/policies.md

 // the interface T must adhere to.
 ```

 We already saw how we can specialize `std::hash` to make custom types work with hash containers, but what if we just wanted one `std::unordered_map` with a custom hash function?
-We can change the hashing and the comparison templates in a similar way to changing a comparator.
+We can change the hashing and the comparison templates similarly to changing a comparator in a set.
 Let's saw we wanted a map keyed on a student where we'll have only 1 student per school.
 That is to say two students are equal if they go to the same school.
 We'll need to change the hash function and the predicate used to compare for equality.

 ```C++
 struct StudentSchoolEquality {